Deductible vs. Out-of-Pocket Limit: What’s the Difference?

 Let’s say you purchase a health plan with a $3,000 deductible and 20% coinsurance.
 You receive two procedures during the year you have the plan, one that costs $1,000 and another that costs $2,500.
 You would have to pay the full $1,000 for the first procedure plus $2,000 toward the second procedure.
 After that, you would only have to pay $100 (20%) of the remaining $500.
 Your insurance company would pay for the rest.
 In the event you need additional health services later in the year, you would continue to pay 20% of the costs.

 This is the maximum amount of your own money you will have to pay for care during the year.
 Think of the out-of-pocket limit as your deductible + coinsurance + copayments (if your plan has them) up to a total dollar amount.
 The only costs that don’t count toward your out-of-pocket limit are premiums, which you must continue paying to maintain your coverage.
-Per the Affordable Care Act (ACA), no health plan sold on the Health Insurance Marketplace for 2020 can have an out-of-pocket limit in excess of $8,150 for an individual or $16,300 for a family.
+Per the Affordable Care Act (ACA), no health plan sold on the Health Insurance Marketplace for 2022 can have an out-of-pocket limit in excess of $8,700 for an individual or $17,400 for a family.1

-Now you understand the difference between deductibles and out-of-pocket limits; so, what’s next?
+Now that you’ve learned about the difference between deductibles vs. out-of-pocket limits, what’s next?
 How can these concepts help you choose the right health plan?

 Typically, plans with low deductibles and out-of-pocket limits will also have higher premiums.
 These plans might make sense if you anticipate needing lots of care.
 On the other hand, if you don’t consume much health care, choosing a higher deductible/out-of-pocket limit could lower your overall costs.

-Whatever the case, talking to a licensed insurance agent will answer many of your cost-related questions.
-Contact HealthMarkets Insurance Agency to learn more about deductibles, out-of-pocket limits, and whether you qualify for savings on your health plan.
+Whatever the case, talking to a licensed insurance agent can help answer many of your questions, at no cost to you.
+Contact HealthMarkets to learn more about deductibles, out-of-pocket limits, and whether you may qualify for savings on your health plan.
 Our service is free to you and there’s no obligation.
-Call (800) 429-5058 to get started!
+Call (800) 827-9990 to get started, or begin comparing plans online today.